Eisenhower High School (Houston): Partnership

 In 2016, YES Prep Eisenhower opened inside the campus.
-It currently serves grades 9 to 12.
-These students take their core classes at YES Prep, but they participate in extra- curricular activities with Eisenhower.
+It served grades 9 to 12 starting in the 2019-2020 school year.
+These students take their core classes at YES Prep, but they participate in extracurricular activities with Eisenhower.
 This is how YES Prep and Aldine work together.
+In 2022, Aldine ISD announced that the dissolve-meant partnership between the district and YES Prep public schools and replacing both programs at Hoffman and Eisenhower to college prep schools.